Job Vacancy Announcement - Health Scientist Administrator (Program Officer)

 Applicants must be U.S. citizens.
-The NIH encourages the application and nomination of qualified women, minorities, and individuals with disabilities.
-HHS and NIH are Equal Opportunity Employers.
 The work site is in Rockville, Maryland.
-A full package of federal Civil Service benefits is available, including retirement, health and life insurance, long-term care insurance, leave, and a Thrift Savings Plan (401K equivalent).
+A complete federal Civil Service benefits package includes retirement, health and life insurance, leave, and a Thrift Savings Plan (401K equivalent).
 Salary is competitive and commensurate with experience.

 How to Apply